impersoft/Securcube-Whatsapp-Viewer/README.md

 ##Welcome to Securcube Whatsapp Viewer##

+This application can display whatsapp's chats and messages directly from it's databases.

-This application can open whatsapp databases in various format:
+Supported databases format:

 >
 > ##Android